diluisi/CleaningDataProject/CodeBook.md

 ----
 Variables were converted to be all lowercase and free of special characters as per the naming standards discussed in Week 4 lecture, *Editing Text Variables*.
 This was done via the use of *tolower()* and *gsub()*

 To make the variables more human readable, the leading *t* and *f* in each variable was replaced with *time* and *freq*.
-The remainder of the original variable name elements were left untouched as they were already understandly and would like be quite unwieldy if further expanded.
+The remainder of the original variable name elements were left untouched as they were already understandable and would likely be quite unwieldy if further expanded.
 This was done using *sub()*

 The apparently accidental inclusion of the string *bodybody* in some variables was replaced with *body* using *gsub()*

 ### Variable Subset Selection
 ----
 Variables containing *mean()* and *std()* were selected as these appeared to be the variables where the mean and standard deviation were actually calculated based on a series of measurements of the associated basic variable.
-Variable containing only *mean* were excluded as this did not appear to be the case AND they had no associated standard deviation measure.
+Variables containing only *mean* were excluded as this did not appear to be the case AND they had no associated standard deviation measure.

 ### Activity Names
 ----